 Bloomington Man Sentenced to Over 5 Years in Federal Prison for Trafficking Fentanyl from California Using U.S Mail

-INDIANAPOLIS – Kevin Noel, 40, of Indianapolis, was sentenced to 210 months in federal prison after pleading guilty to possession with intent to distribute fentanyl and possession of a firearm in furtherance of a drug trafficking crime.
+INDIANAPOLIS- Jared Mashburn, 40, of Indianapolis, Indiana was sentenced to 235 months in federal prison after pleading guilty to possession with intent to distribute methamphetamine and possession of a firearm in furtherance of drug trafficking.

-DEA investigated the case in conjunction with ATF and IMPD.
-The sentence was imposed by U.S. District Judge Jane Magnus-Stinson.
-As part of the sentence, Judge Stinson ordered that Noel be supervised by the U.S. Probation Office for four years following his release from federal prison.
+The Indiana State Police and Federal Bureau of Investigations investigated the case.
+The sentence was imposed by U.S. District Court Judge Jane Magnus Stinson.
+Judge Stinson also ordered that Mashburn be supervised by the U.S. Probation Office for 5 years following his release from federal prison.